Normal vision and vision shown with macular degeneration

 - Decrease in the intensity or brightness of the colors

 - Difficulty recognizing faces

-- A fuzzy spot or a well-defined blind spot in your field of view
+- A blurred spot or a well-defined blind spot in your field of view

-Obesity.
-Research shows that obesity increases the likelihood of early or intermediate macular degeneration, which leads to a more severe form of the disease.
+- Obesity.
+Research has shown that obesity can increase the likelihood of early or intermediate macular degeneration, which leads to the most severe form of the disease.

-Heart disease.
-If you have diseases that affect your heart and blood vessels, you may be at greater risk of macular degeneration.
+- Heart disease.
+If you’ve had diseases that affected your heart and blood vessels, you may be at greater risk of macular degeneration.

 It is important to have routine eye exams to identify the first signs of macular degeneration.
-The following steps can help reduce the risk of wet macular degeneration:
+The following steps can help reduce your risk of dry macular degeneration:

-Maintain a healthy weight and exercise regularly.
+- Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you do each day.
-Wet macular degeneration Treatment in Hyderabad

 - Choose a diet that is high in fruits and vegetables.
 Choose a healthy diet that is high in fruits and vegetables.
 These foods contain antioxidant vitamins that reduce the risk of macular degeneration.

 - Include fish in your diet.
 Omega-3 fatty acids found in fish can reduce the risk of macular degeneration.
 Like walnuts, nuts also contain omega-3 fatty acids.Dry macular degeneration Treatment Hyderabad